bcdn-dp/cloud-rectanglePerimeter/README.md

 # cloud-rectanglePerimeter
 BIL458 - HW1
+22196375

+IMPORTANT: Main branch only includes the readme file, go to "develop" branch to see all the files.

 + This simple code finds the perimeter of a rectangle, in which its height and width values are entered by the user.